ying-tang/help-documentation/WIP-Why-Choose-OpenStack.md

 **Keystone**: Keystone provides authentication and authorization capabilities.
 It integrates with existing back-end directory services such as LDAP.
 Keystone provides a central directory of users with mappings to the services they are authorized to use.

 For all practical purposes, Keystone is a required component of any OpenStack deployment.
-Every OpenStack deployment requires some form of authentication service, usually Keystone.
+Every OpenStack deployment requires some form of authentication service, with Keystone as the most common use case.
 (There might be a no-op authentication for some extreme test cases.)
 For example, Swift still has its own authentication, although it is not often used except in a test deployment where Keystone is not available.

 OpenStack integrates these modules of compute, storage, networking, and provisioning components with each other—and with additional support services—thereby providing a unified and scalable user experience of infrastructure as a service (IaaS).
 Note that these same OpenStack services also are accessible through a uniform, RESTful API; by using the API interface, creating your own user experience (UX) is an option.